Tadhi/FSND-Trivia-API-Project--2/README.md

 ### Project task
-- The task for the project was to create an API and test suite for implementing the following functionality:
+To create an API and test suite for implementing the following functionality:

 1) Display questions
 both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.